MicrosoftDocs/memdocs/sccm/desktop-analytics/troubleshooting.md

 - The service processes the data
 - The service synchronizes with your Configuration Manager site

-When syncing device collections from your Configuration Manager hierarchy to Desktop Analytics, it can take up to 10 minutes for those collections to appear in the Desktop Analytics portal.
-Similarly, when you create a deployment plan in Desktop Analytics, it can take up to 10 minutes for the new collections associated with the deployment plan to appear in your Configuration Manager hierarchy.
+When syncing device collections from your Configuration Manager hierarchy to Desktop Analytics, it can take up to one hour for those collections to appear in the Desktop Analytics portal.
+Similarly, when you create a deployment plan in Desktop Analytics, it can take up to one hour for the new collections associated with the deployment plan to appear in your Configuration Manager hierarchy.
 The primary sites create the collections, and the central administration site synchronizes with Desktop Analytics.
+Configuration Manager can take up to 24 hours to evaluate and update collection membership.
+To speed up this process, manually update the collection membership.<!-- 4984639 -->

 Within the Desktop Analytics portal, there are two types of data: **Administrator data** and **diagnostic data**: